Former members renew bid to have charity status of Gloriavale trust revoked

 The leavers' trust wants Gloriavale's trust stripped of its charitable status on the grounds it is oppressive and does not meet the required standards.

-Charities Services rejected the trust's request to investigate Gloriavale's charity status in 2020, following an earlier investigation in 2016.
+Charities Services rejected the trust's request to investigate Gloriavale's charity status in 2020, after an earlier investigation in 2016.

 Leavers' trust manager Liz Gregory said the Employment Court evidence warranted another investigation.